 The introduction of the New Zealand Building Act 1991 provided for a fundamental change in the manner in which fire safety in buildings was to be designed.
 The prescriptive approach of the obsolete NZS 1900 Chapter 5 was replaced by performance based requirements.

-To meet this new challenge Spencer Holmes invested in the expertise to provide cost effective design solutions to the new challenges raised by a performance based system.
+Spencer Holmes invested in the expertise to provide cost effective design solutions to meet the new challenges raised by a performance based system.
 The experience gained since the introduction of the Building Act offers benefits in current design to ensure the solutions offered maximise both the protection of life and property at a realistic cost.

 In 1992 when the Fire Safety and Evacuation of Buildings Regulations were introduced, more onerous requirements were placed on building owners and managers to ensure that evacuation schemes were prepared and approved by the New Zealand Fire Service.
 Unlike the Building Act, the Fire Safety and Evacuation of Buildings Regulations empowered the New Zealand Fire Service to require upgrading of the installed fire safety systems in order to have evacuation schemes approved.